Junos Enterprise Switching (JEX)

 Students should have basic networking knowledge and an understanding of the Open Systems Interconnection (OSI) reference model and the TCP/IP protocol suite.
-Students should also attend the Introduction to the Junos Operating System (IJOS) and the Junos Routing Essentials (JRE) courses prior to attending this class.
+Students should also attend the Introduction to the Junos Operating System (IJOS) course prior to attending this class.

 After successfully completing this course, you should be able to: